truenas/documentation/content/SCALE/SCALETutorials/Network/ManagingGlobalConfig.md

 Click on all that apply.
 A checkmark displays next to a selected service, and these services display in the field separated by a comma (,).

 Click **Save** when finished.

-## Setting Up Netwait
-Use Netwait to prevent starting all network services until the network is ready.
-Netwait sends a [ping](https://manpages.debian.org/unstable/inetutils-ping/ping.1.en.html) to each of the specified IP addresses until one responds.

-Services start after Netwait receives a response.

-To set up Netwait, from the **Network** screen:

-1. Click on **Settings** in the **Global Configuration** widget to open the **Edit Global Configuration** screen.

-2. Select **Enable Netwait Feature**. **Netwait IP List** shows on the screen.

-3. Enter the list of IP addresses to ping.
-To enter multiple addresses, press <kbd>Enter</kbd> after entering each IP address.

-4. Click **Save** when finished.